Dante-Broggi/swift-evolution/0000-template.md

 /// of operations that you can perform on any iterable.
 As an example, to
 /// check whether an iterable includes a particular value, you can test each
 /// value sequentially until you've found a match or reached the end of the
-/// `Iterable`'s iterator.
-This example checks to see whether a particular insect is in an
+/// Iterable's iterator.
+This example checks to see whether a particular
-/// array.
+/// insect is in an array.
 ///
 ///     let bugs = ["Aphid", "Bumblebee", "Cicada", "Damselfly", "Earwig"]
 ///     var hasMosquito = false